 Iranian journalist Zahra Tohidi is serving a one-year sentence in Tehran’s Evin prison, on anti-state charges, over her coverage of anti-state protests in September 2022.

 Tohidi is a freelance reporter covering politics and human rights for Iranian news websites and newspapers including Magiran, a semi-independent investigative news website.
 She also writes commentary pieces on Iranian politics.

-Tohidi was arrested alongside her husband and her sister Hoda Tohidi, a political activist, from the couple’s home in Tehran, according to multiple sources who spoke to CPJ on the condition of anonymity due to fear of reprisal.
-She was able to contact her family once, briefly.
+The sisters’ legal trouble began when they were arrested alongside Tohidi’s husband Alireza Khoshbakht, also a journalist, from their family home in Tehran on September 20, 2022, according to multiple sources who spoke to CPJ on the condition of anonymity due to fear of reprisal.